Chiropractor’s Guide to Google Business Profile Listings

 • Photos of your office

-Google My Business provides a quick and easy way for potential patients to get in touch with you or simply learn more about your practice.
+Google Business provides a quick and easy way for potential patients to get in touch with you or simply learn more about your practice.

 Why is My Chiropractic Google Map Businesss Listing Important?

 You’ve already built a website for your practice, and maybe you’ve also built up a social media presence.
-Why should you be claiming your Google My Business listing?
+Why should you be claiming your Google Business listing?

 Here’s one good reason: